paulbradish/awesome-digital-marketing/README.md

 * [SpyFu](https://www.spyfu.com/seo/overview) - Study competitors to help craft your plan by seeing what types of pages link to them.
 Also great for finding similar sites to keep on your radar and avoid any organic SERP flaws exposed by Google core updates to competition.
 * [Ubersuggest](https://neilpatel.com/ubersuggest/) - Allows you to get insight into the strategies that are working for others in your market so you can adopt them, improve them, and gain an edge.

-## Search Engine Marketing (SEM)
-Also known as __Paid Search__, SEM is a commonly used method to quickly increase the visibility of a website in search engine results pages (SERPs) by paying for ad placement on specific keywords and search phrases.
-### Paid Search Platforms
-* Bing Ads
-* Google Ads
-  * Tools
-    * [Google Ads Keyword Planner](https://ads.google.com/home/tools/keyword-planner/) - You can use this free tool to discover new keywords related to your business and see estimates of the searches they receive and the cost to target them.
-### PPC Software (SaaS)
- * [MarinOne](https://www.marinsoftware.com/solutions/paid-search) - Identify growth opportunities and maximize revenue across Google, Microsoft, Apple Search Ads, and more.
-Leverage audience, revenue, and contextual data from any source to drive campaign performance and growth.

 ## Skills Training
 The digital marketing landscape changes quickly which is why it's important to consistently focus on __Skills Training__ so you don't get left behind.